-For a majority of my stay in MZT, I stayed in an Airbnb near the Playa Dorado.
-I would recommend staying at a hotel closer to the Malecon and walking distance to Centro and Plaza Machado, the heart of Centro Historico Mazatlán.
+For the majority of my stay in MZT, I stayed in an Airbnb near the Playa Dorado.
+I would recommend staying at a hotel closer to the Malecon and within walking distance to Centro and Plaza Machado, the heart of Centro Historico Mazatlán.
 Because I was so far up the beach, I used Uber and DiDi to get around a lot.

 What I loved

-Mountains, Sunsets, Views.
-In many ways Mazatlán reminded me of Puerto Vallarta as the beaches look similar.
+In many ways, Mazatlán reminded me of Puerto Vallarta as the beaches look similar.
 They are not white sand and the water is not turquoise blue as you will find on the beaches on the Caribbean Sea.
 But the juxtaposition between the mountains and the sea is just magnificent.
 I had dinner at La Marea and witnessed one of the most magnificent sunsets I’ve ever seen.
 It rivaled the ones in Bali and THAT is high praise.
 The dinner itself was not the best I had in Mazatlán, that honor goes to El Presidio.
 BUT the view alone was worth the visit.

-The Malecon.
 Mazatlán has a pretty cool and bustling Malecon that rivals the one in Puerto Vallarta.
 The Malecon goes for miles and miles and I advise that you follow it all the way up the mountain.
-There are restaurants along the beach off the Malecon of varying quality but definitely worth checking out.
+There are restaurants along the beach of the Malecon of varying quality but definitely worth checking out.
 Just the walk alone up the hills to the overlook is worth the trouble.